 Grand Forks Air Force Base

-For airmen and civilian “Warriors of the North” reporting for in-processing at Grand Forks Air Force Base, proceed to your unit orderly room with an endorsed copy of your orders.
+Airmen and civilian “Warriors of the North” reporting for in-processing at Grand Forks Air Force Base should proceed to your unit orderly room with an endorsed copy of your orders.
 Civilians are to report to their Civilian Personnel Office.
 The Visitor Control Center is the 24-hr main arrival point for Grand Forks AFB and is located at 226 Steen Blvd., Bldg.
 812. (open 7:00 a.m. to 4:00 p.m.
-Monday thru Friday (Closed Saturday Sundays and Holidays), and is an tremendous resource for support in contacting your sponsor as well as obtaining general information about Grand Forks AFB and the surrounding area.
+Monday thru Friday (closed Saturday Sundays and Holidays), and is a tremendous resource for support in contacting your sponsor as well as obtaining general information about Grand Forks AFB and the surrounding area.

 If arriving during duty hours, contact your assigned unit or squadron upon arrival.
 Your new CSS will in-process you, inventory your records and schedule your mandatory in-processing and Newcomer’s Welcoming/Orientation briefings.
 Have your hand-carried records and orders with you.

 Important documents to be hand carried should include but are not limited to the following; a copy of orders, identification and/or social security card(s), vehicle registration(s) and proof of car vehicle(s) insurance.
 If arriving from overseas, hand-carried documents should also include the following items; vehicle shipping papers, shot immunization records, household inventories for household goods and claims and as well as school records for all children.